T2FPV: Dataset and Method for Correcting First-Person View Errors in Pedestrian Trajectory Prediction: TRAJECTORIES TO FIRST-PERSON VIEW

-To assess the performance of SOTA trajectory prediction methods under a realistic setting, we employed an off-the-shelf object detector and tracker to produce the observations required for trajectory prediction.
+To perform trajectory prediction in a realistic setting, we employed an off-the-shelf object detector and tracker to produce the observations required.
 We used a 3D object detector~\cite{park2021dd3d} which is SOTA among recent image-only methods which do not require depth information~\cite{ma20223d}, and a simple but effective probabilistic tracker~\cite{kuang2020probabilistic}.
-We made changes to both approaches to produce reasonable detection and tracking results.
+We made the following changes to both approaches to produce reasonable detection and tracking results.

 In DD3D~\cite{park2021dd3d}, we set the parameters of feature map assignment to use thresholds that fit our ground truths appropriately.
 We also only used instances that are ``visible'' (as defined in Section \ref{sec:fpv_gt}), which helps to filter out heavily occluded instances.
 For the tracker~\cite{kuang2020probabilistic}, we changed the matching metric to use BEV IoU (Intersection-over-Union in top-down view) from Mahalanobis distance~\cite{mahalanobis} to associate detections to tracks.
 We also applied the Kalman filter only to each instance's 3D location and orientation and used state and observation noise covariances calculated from our ground truth data.